Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 4. Optimize internal communications

 Agents should be able to communicate with other agents easily.
-Avoid using slow email communications or having a third party app to communicate with fellow agents.
+Avoid using slow email communications or having a third-party app to communicate with fellow agents.

-Call centers must enable internal agent chat systems for effective internal communications and this will result in higher customer satisfaction.
+Call centers must enable internal agent chat systems for effective internal communications, and this will result in higher customer satisfaction.

 5. Streamline processes

-You must monitor the tasks that agents are doing and eliminate any task that is contributing to increase in average handle time.
+You must monitor the tasks that agents are doing and eliminate any task that is contributing to the increase in average handle time.

 6. Monitor agent performance